RAJ-KAMAL30/PythonCaseStudy/README.md

 # Roll the Dice Game
 This is a simple Python implementation of the "Roll the Dice" game.
 In this game, a dice with six faces is rolled, and a random number between 1 and 6 is obtained.
 The game allows the user to roll the dice repeatedly as desired.

+## Prerequisites

+To run this project, you need to have the following prerequisites installed on your system:

+- Python: Ensure that Python is installed on your system.
+You can download Python from the official website: <a src="https://www.python.org/downloads/"></a>

 # Implementation
 The game is implemented using the random module in Python, which provides functions for generating random numbers.
 Two functions, `randint()` and `choice()`, are used in this implementation.